-ICHL 143 French III for Hospitality and Tourism Industry
+ICHL 143 French III for Hospitality and Tourism Industry Prerequisite(s): ICHL 142

 Elements of fundamental grammar and basic vocabulary allowing students to express, request, and understand basic information, read simple short texts, and write at a simple-sentence level with regards to basic interactions with customers, clients, and colleagues in the tourism and hospitality industry.
 Continuation of level 2 - ICHL 142.